Canada-Uruguay relations

 - meet their climate change obligations;

-- improving women’s economic outlook;
+- improve women’s economic outlook;

 Operations